elastic/apm-nodejs-http-client/README.md

 Emitted if an error occurs while communicating with the APM Server.
 The listener callback is passed a single Error argument when called.

-This means that the current request to the APM Server is terminated and that the data included in that request is lost.
+The request to the APM Server that caused the error is terminated and the data included in that request is lost.
+This is normally only important to consider for requests to the Intake API.

 If a non-2xx response was received from the APM Server, the status code will be available on `error.code`.

-If the APM Serer responded with a structured error message, the `error` object will have the following properties:
+For requests to the Intake API where the response is a structured error message, the `error` object will have the following properties:

 - `error.accepted` - An integer indicating how many events was accepted as part of the failed request.
 If 100 events was sent to the APM